 More than 60 of you tuned in to learn more about Climate Ready Boston, the current projects the city is involved with to address climate change preparedness, and ways to get involved.
 Mia Goldwasser is the Climate Preparedness Manager for the City of Boston, walked attendees through the Climate Ready Boston report, including the proposed solutions, and ways to get involved.
-Towards the end of the webinar, we answered audience questions that we’ve transcribed below.
+Towards the end of the webinar.

 Webinar Q & A

 Q: Are there ways residents of surrounding communities (Somerville, Winthrop,etc.) can get involved in Climate Ready Boston?
 Or is it only for Boston residents?